The Sandman (TV series): Filming

 The series was originally to begin filming towards the end of May 2020, but was delayed due to the COVID-19 pandemic.
 In September 2020, Gaiman revealed on his Twitter that filming was expected to begin in October "lockdown permitting".
 Principal photography began on October 15, 2020.
 Due to the COVID-19 pandemic, filming for the first season was limited to the United Kingdom.
 Holbrook began shooting his scenes in December 2020.
 Production for the first season was expected to last until June 2021.
 In August 2021, Gaiman revealed on his Tumblr account that the first season had wrapped filming.

 Filming for the first season took place in Greater London, Surrey, Watford, Poole, and Sussex.
 As the production team was limited to filming in the United Kingdom, scenes set in New York City were filmed at Canary Wharf.
 Filming locations in Surrey included Shepperton Studios and Guildford Cathedral.
 Hankley Common was chosen as the filming location for Hell.
 Other prominent filming locations included Warner Bros.
 Studios, Leavesden in Watford, Sandbanks beach located in Poole and the town of Petworth.

+Filming for the second season began on June 23, 2023, at Shepperton Studios, before it was suspended in July due to the 2023 SAG-AFTRA strike.
+On November 30, 2023, it was confirmed by Gaiman that production had resumed.
+Filming for the second season had wrapped by August 2024.